 The core foundation of Agora Madrid’s educational vision during Primary Education is excellence in languages, music, art and sports, and an education in values.
-With regard to music, all children learn a stringed instrument and can choose violin, viola or cello; students participate in concerts and musical events and are accompanied by the school choir.
+With regards to music, all children start learning the violin in the first year of Primary; students participate in concerts and musical events and are accompanied by the school choir.

 A positive home/school relationship is crucial to the success of each child’s education at Primary level.
 Communication with families is continual, and we provide regular updates on academic progress, social integration and any issues that might impact upon a child’s academic or personal progress or happiness.
 Many measures are in place to facilitate a successful and proactive relationship between home and school, including contact with the child’s form tutor or head of year, diary entries, academic reports, telephone calls, meetings or communication via digital platforms.
 We believe that a positive and proactive relationship between home and school helps to ensure the smooth and successful progress of our primary pupils.